-Contact me at emsque [at] uw [dot] edu if you’d like me to speak to your group or at an event!
+Contact me at astronomeremily [at] gmail dot com if you’d like me to speak to your group or at an event!
 I’m also available for TV/radio interviews and voiceover work.

-I’ve given a number of presentations for the general public on a wide variety of astronomy topics – you can see a recent public talk that I gave at the Space Telescope Science Institute in Baltimore, MD here.
+I’ve given a number of presentations for the general public on a wide variety of astronomy topics – you can see a recent public lecture that I gave at the Perimeter Institute here.

 - I participated as one of several panelists at a special screening of Hidden Figures and a corresponding Q&A on equity and inclusion in STEM and media.